Where to Stay in Barcelona - A Local’s Neighborhood Guide

 Beyond Ciutat Vella, the other districts grew as Barcelona expanded in the 19th century, notably with the Eixample (“Expansion”) district, famous for its graceful grid layout and modernist buildings, which now connects Ciutat Vella to outlying areas like Gracia and Sarria.

-Rather than compass directions, locals orient by up (toward the mountains) and down (toward the sea), with the city wedged between two rivers: El Llobregat and El Besòs.
+Rather than orient themselves by compass directions, locals orient by up (toward the mountains) and down (toward the sea), with the city wedged between two rivers: El Llobregat and El Besòs.

 These geographic markers can also help guide your choice, whether you want to be central, near the beach, or close to the city’s hilly green spaces.